obenchekroun/hadistory/README.md

 # storybook for Hadi
-A program that uses generative models on a Raspberry Pi to create fantasy storybook pages on the Inky Impression e-ink display
+A program that uses generative models on a Raspberry Pi to create fantasy storybook pages on the Inky Impression e-ink display.
+The generative model is either embarked in the Pi or it uses OpenAI (requires an internet connection)

 | ![Hadistory !](/img/hadistory.png?raw=true) |
 |:--:|